MarWaltz/TUD_RL/README.md

 ### Configuration files

-In order to train an environment using this package you must specify a training configuration `.yaml` file and place it in one of the two folders in `/tud_rl/configs` dependening on the type of action space (discrete, continuous) your environment implements.
+In order to train in an environment using this package, you must specify a training configuration `.yaml` file and place it in one of the two folders in `/tud_rl/configs` depending on the type of action space (discrete, continuous).

-In this folder you also find a variety of different example configuration files.
+You also find a variety of different example configuration files in this folder.

-For an increased flexibility, please make yourself familiar with the different additional parameters each algorithm offers.
+For an increased flexibility, please make yourself familiar with the parameters each algorithm offers.

 ### Training

 The recommended way to train or visualize your environment is to use the `tud_rl` package as a module using the `python -m` flag.

-In order to run the package, you have to supply the following flags to the module:
+To run the package, you have to supply the following flags to the module:

 ##### -m [--mode=]

 Training mode can be either `train` or `visualize`.
-If you want to visulaize your environment you must make sure that training weights are supplied in the config file:
+If you want to visualize your environment, you must ensure that training weights are supplied in the config file:

 For discrete training the config entry looks like: